openstack-archive/sahara/doc/source/user/overview.rst

-Node group parameters include Hadoop parameters like ``io.sort.mb`` or ``mapred.child.java.opts``, and several infrastructure parameters like the flavor for VMs or storage location (ephemeral drive or cinder volume).
+Node group parameters include Hadoop parameters like ``io.sort.mb`` or ``mapred.child.java.opts``, and several infrastructure parameters like the flavor for instances or storage location (ephemeral drive or cinder volume).

 A cluster is characterized by its node groups and its parameters.
 Like a node group, a cluster has data processing framework and infrastructure parameters.
 An example of a cluster-wide Hadoop parameter is ``dfs.replication``.
-For infrastructure, an example could be image which will be used to launch cluster VMs.
+For infrastructure, an example could be image which will be used to launch cluster instances.

 Templates
 ---------